matthew-hallsworth/docker-example/README.md

 You're ready now to swarm deploy

-- Run: `docker stack deploy --compose-file docker-compose_dev.yml holodeck-stack`
+- Run: `docker stack deploy --compose-file docker-compose_dev.yml default-stack`
 - Eventually you should see that your stack is running
 - You can see the status of your stack by using `kubectl get services`
-- To switch off your stack run: `docker stack rm holodeck-stack`
+- To switch off your stack run: `docker stack rm default-stack`
 - Confirm stack is down by checking `kubectl get services` again